davor5c/Bookstore/Readme.md

 * Bookstore.Service.Test - Integration tests.
 * Bookstore.Concepts - Custom concepts library that extend Rhetos DSL programming language with features specific to this application.
-* Bookstore.Algorithms - Example of a stand-alone library of custom features that the service uses.
-* Bookstore.Algorithms.Test - Unit tests.
 * Bookstore.Playground - Example of a command-line utility that uses the generated business object model from Bookstore.Service.